xriss/timecake/readme.md

 4. `./make.sh`
     * Compile and link in ./out/
 5. `./gdb.sh`
-    * Start gdb connected to OpenOCD and squirt code across (you will need to fix connection IP of script)
+    * Start gdb connected to OpenOCD and squirt code across
     * Type "continue" to run the code

+You will need to fix the IP of the PI found in ./gdb.gdb as right now this is hardcoded and will only work for me.

+Hope this helps, but remember it is all just notes as I go...